magi-1/ML_Resources/README.md

 # Statistical-Aspects-of-Machine-Learning
-A collection of papers and write ups on multivariate statistics and machine learning
+A catalogue of important machine learning literature + homework